 All of our leather is a by product of the food industry.
 We use vegetable and oiled-tanned leather to avoid harmful chrome-bathed tanned leather as much as possible.
 Vegetable tanning is the most traditional and natural tanning method of them all.
 It has been around for centuries and has since then been perfected in every possible way.
 It is significantly better for the environment compared to chrome tanning.
 The leather can also be recycled and is biodegradable.
 Vegetable tanning, uses tannins; which are a substance that naturally occurs in for example bark.
 The bark of trees like oak, chestnut, mangrove and many more are used to extract tannins into which hides are immersed for several weeks.
 The leather gets a wonderful earthy, woody and natural smell – but the method is costly due to the traditional process, the need of highly skilled craftsmen and the long production time.
 Oiled tanning follows a similar process but uses oil with tannins to accomplish a water resistant finish.

 All of our leathers are biodegradable except for the Croc hide used for the Louise bag.

 90% of our leather is from North American Tanneries with 10% coming from South Korea.
 The reason why we have selected to only work with these handful of tanneries, is, their compliance with ethical labour practices and environmental laws to insure the least amount of impact.

-What happens to waste/off cuts are all used inside the bags or are recycled.
+Our to waste/off cuts are all used inside the bags or are recycled.
 We use pieces of leather as small as 1” sq.
-Anything that is smaller than that is recycled to make Recyc Leather ™ - This material is used for the interfacing of bags, shoes and garments.
+Anything that is smaller, is recycled to make Recyc Leather ™ - This material is used for the interfacing of bags, shoes and garments.